-The comparison figures in parentheses refer to 2020 figures.
+The comparison figures in parentheses refer to 2021 figures.

-The Bank's profit before taxes was EUR 17.1 million (28.4 million).
-The result was EUR 13.7 million (22.7 million).
+The Bank's profit before taxes was EUR 16.3 million (17.1 million).
+The result was EUR 13.1 million (13.7 million).

-Return on equity amounted to 4.1 per cent for 2021 (7.2 per cent).
-Equity has increased by EUR 22.7 million during 2021 mainly due to a decision to refrain from distribution of profit in 2021.
+Return on equity amounted to 3.8 per cent for 2022 (4.1 per cent).
+Equity has increased by EUR 13.1 million during 2022 mainly due to a decision to refrain from distribution of profit in 2021.

-Total operating income for 2021 amounted to EUR 37.7 million (44.9 million) and the net interest income was EUR 36.2 million (42.2 million).
-The decrease was affected by decreased loan portfolio.
-The Bank's net fee income totalled EUR 2.1 million (2.3 million).
-Net trading income was EUR -0.8 million (0.4 million).
+Total operating income for 2022 amounted to EUR 31.9 million (37.7 million) and the net interest income was EUR 32.3 million (36.2 million).
+The Bank's net fee income totalled EUR 1.6 million (2.1 million).
+Net trading income was EUR -2.4 million (-0.8 million).

-The Bank's cost to income ratio was 47.0 per cent (35.2 per cent) and the Bank's operating expenses totalled EUR 17.7 million (15.8 million).
-The increase in costs is explained by increase in the Group's internal recharges.
+The Bank's cost to income ratio was 44.8 per cent (47.0 per cent) and the Bank's operating expenses totalled EUR 14.3 million (17.7 million).
+The lower costs is explained by decrease in the Group's internal recharges.

-Impairment charges and final write-offs totalled to EUR 2.9 million (0.7 million) of which final write-offs were 3.3 million euros (1.0 million).
-The increase in impairment charges is explained by matching the treatment of concessions with the Danske Bank Group's changed practices.
-All forbearance shall be booked in the lowest or second lowest stage.
-The order causes a move of performing loans under forbearance mark generally from rating category 8 to category 10.
-Further, the order has the effect that weaker customers with facilities on stage 2 must be classified to rating category 10.
-The lower credit classes will mean higher probability of defaults, which in impairment models means considerably higher impairments.
-Rating categories and corresponding probability of default ranges can be found in the Risk Management Disclosure, page 15.
-However, we do not see deteriorating credit quality and consider the impairments having a technical nature.
-Non-performing loans are sold regularly to Danske Bank A/S, Finland Branch and finalwrite offs realize from loan sales.
+Impairment charges and final write-offs totalled to EUR 1.3 million (2.9 million) of which final write-offs were 0.9 million euros (3.3 million).
+In year 2021 impairment charges where high due to matching the treatment of concessions with the Danske Bank Group's changed practices.
+Despite the uncertainty in economic developments, the impairments are still moderate.

+Rating categories and corresponding probability of default ranges can be found in the Risk Management Disclosure, from page 15.
+Non-performing loans are sold regularly to Danske Bank A/S, Finland Branch and final write offs realize from loan sales.